Creating an MSIX/AppX Package

 Create MSIX/AppX Package

-To create an MSIX/AppX package manually, you can use the Create MSIX/AppX Package item from the Projects view pop-up menu or from the Builder group on the Home Ribbon page.
+To create an MSIX/AppX package manually, you can use the Create MSIX/AppX Package item from the Projects view pop-up menu or from the Build group on the Home Ribbon page.
 When an MSIX/AppX package is created based on a project, the options for the package created are filled automatically using the values defined in the Project Details view, while during the repackaging process they are defined on-line, then saved to the created project.
 Let us take a look at the available options and describe each one starting with the general product information Pic 1.

 Specifying general MSIX/AppX package information